fastlane/fastlane/docs/Advanced.md

 ## Importing another Fastfile

-Within your `Fastfile` you can import another `Fastfile`.
+Within your `Fastfile` you can import another `Fastfile` using 2 methods:

 ### `import`

-Import from a local path
+Import a `Fastfile` from a local path

 ```ruby
 import "../GeneralFastfile"